-- 1. All users with access to any systems, networks, and/or data while representing UTHSC are responsibly for taking the appropriate steps, as outlined below, to select and secure their passwords. - 2.
-Any user suspecting that his/her password may have been compromised must report the incident to the Office of Cybersecurity and change all affected passwords. - 3.
-Any suspected or known compromised accounts will be investigated by the Security Incident Response Team in accordance with Standard-InfoSec-IR-001-Security Incident Response. - 4.
+- 1. All users with access to any systems, networks, and/or data while representing UTHSC are responsible for taking the appropriate steps, as outlined below, to select and secure their passwords. - 2.
+Any user suspecting that their password may have been compromised must report the incident to the Office of Cybersecurity and change all affected passwords. - 3.
+Any suspected or known compromised accounts will be investigated by the Security Incident Response Team in accordance with IT0017-HSC-A-Security Incident Response. - 4.
 Shared accounts and passwords shall not be used except in the following situations: - a.
 When multiple administrative system accounts cannot be established.
 In such case, a risk assessment should be performed by the system owner.
 Mitigation of the assessment would include documented procedures to safeguard the account credentials. - b.
-Multi use workstations may have a generic account for access to the device only, in which case no data or information classified other than Public may be stored on the device. - 5.
+Multi-use workstations may have a generic account for access to the device only, in which case no data or information classified other than Public may be stored on the device. - 5.
 Passwords must meet the following requirements: - a.
 General - i.
-Default passwords included as a part of any system must be changed as soon as practical with a password that complies with the Complexity Requirements, and in all cases prior to the system being placed onto any network.
+Default passwords included as part of any system must be changed as soon as practical with a password that complies with the Complexity Requirements (5.b below), and in all cases prior to the system being placed onto any network.
 This includes, but is not limited to, SNMP community strings. - ii.
-Passwords stored in clear-text in any form (including paper) or format must be kept either in a secured system or be encrypted. - iii.
+Passwords stored in clear-text in any form (including paper) or format must be kept either in a secured system or encrypted. - iii.
 Transmission of passwords by any means must use encryption.
 When communicated orally, precautions must be taken to prevent password from being overheard by unauthorized individuals. - iv.
 The passwords to system and service accounts essential to the operation of an information system must be known or accessible to more than a single person.
 Such passwords must meet the complexity requirements, be stored in a secure manner, and changed on a schedule relative to the risk of exposure and at a minimum when those with knowledge of the password terminate or are re-assigned.

 UT Health Science Center:

-AC-002.02-Password Management and Complexity
+IT0506-HSC-A.01 Password Management and Complexity

-Version 6 Effective Date: 03/17/2016
+Version 8 Effective Date: 03/17/2016

 - v.
-Upon creation or reset of an account, the system should prompt the user to create an initial password that complies with the Complexity Requirements.
+Upon creation or reset of an account, the system should prompt the user to create an initial password that complies with the Complexity Requirements (5.b below).
 In cases where this is not possible, the initial password must be unique, comply with the Complexity Requirements, and require that the user change the password upon the first use. - vi.
-Minimize the use of the same password for different access needs. - b.
-Complexity Requirements - i.
-Be a minimum length of 8 characters and no more than 40 characters in length - ii.
-Contain some combination of at least three of the following: - Uppercase letters - Lowercase letters - Numbers - Punctuation & Symbols (Accepted: '!@#\$^&()-={}|[]:;'<>?,) - iii.
-May not contain a significant portion of your username or displayname - iv.
-Not be a word in any dictionary - v.
-Not be solely based on easily guessed personal information, names of family members, pets, etc. - c.
-Reuse - i.
-Not allowed to reuse last 10 passwords - d.
-Special requirements - i.
-Accounts with system-level privileges must have a unique password from all other accounts with access to system-level privileges. - e.
-Change Timeline - i.
-Passwords between eight and twelve characters in length will be changed every 180 days.
+Passwords should be unique for each account or access point.
+Do not reuse the same passwords for multiple accounts.

+- b.
+Complexity Requirements

+- i.
+Be a minimum length of 16 characters and no more than 40 characters in length

+- ii.
+Contain some combination of at least three of the following:

+- Uppercase letters

+- Lowercase letters

+- Numbers

+- Punctuation & Symbols (Accepted: '!@#\$^&\()\-={}|[]:;'<>?,)

+- iii.
+May not contain a significant portion of your username or displayname

+- iv.
+Not be a word in any dictionary

+- v.
+Not be solely based on easily guessed personal information, names of family members, pets, etc.

+- c.
+Reuse

+- i.
+Not allowed to reuse last 10 passwords

+- d.
+Special requirements

+- i.
+Multifactor authentication is required for all privileged accounts on all university systems, whether managed on-site or vendor hosted.

+- e.
+Change Timeline

+- i.
+Passwords must be changed every 180 days for accounts that do not use multifactor authentication.

+- ii.
+Passwords must be changed immediately for a known or potential

 UT Health Science Center:

-AC-002.02-Password Management and Complexity
+IT0506-HSC-A.01 Password Management and Complexity

-Version 6 Effective Date: 03/17/2016
+Version 8 Effective Date: 03/17/2016